Acute Renal Failure

 - Problems after surgery or a hospital stay

 - Some blood pressure or heart medicine when dehydration is also present

 - Blockages, which can happen with benign prostatic hyperplasia or a bladder tumor

 Care depends on the cause of AKI and how serious it is.
 Care may involve:

 - Stopping or changing medicines causing harm to your kidneys

-- Dietary changes that limit how much protein you eat
+- Dietary changes that may limit how much salt and protein you eat

 - IV fluids

 - Dialysis —a machine works for your kidneys by filtering your blood